Hip-Hop Mixtapes 101: Let’s Explore It

 The Role of Cassette Tapes in the 1970s and 1980s: from clubs to radios

-As hip-hop culture evolved and its fame trespassed the original NY boroughs, blocks and parks where it all started, many party DJs arrived to rock crowds in mid-town Manhattan disco clubs.
+As hip-hop culture evolved and its fame trespassed the boundaries of NY boroughs, blocks and parks where it all started, many party DJs arrived to rock crowds in mid-town Manhattan disco clubs.
 Hence, more and more people started participating and enjoying party tapes and the diverse sounds deejays offered.

-In fact, the proto-tapes NYC was flooded by in the 70s and 80s contained mostly recordings of live performances and MC’s battles.
+In fact, the very early mixtapes NYC was flooded by in the 70s and 80s contained mostly recordings of live performances and MC’s battles.
 DJ Breakout, DJ Hollywood, The Funky Four or again Kool Herc & The Herculoids would distribute the recordings of their club performances on audio tape.
 In some cases, we’re talking about legendary material.

 If MCs had the golden share of attention from the crowd because of their rapping abilities, DJs were nowhere close to leaving their duties.
 Quite on the opposite, if the likes of Grandmaster Flash and Grand Mixer DST were perfecting the scratch and cutting techniques, radio personalities and disc jockeys were pivotal, again and again.